lengfeld/subpatch/README.md

 Write summary for every tool that stats what feature this tool does not implement compared to subpatch.

-Write about the benefits of supatch.
+Write about the benefits of subpatch.

 Check whether kas and west can support other superprojects than git.